apruve/apruve-php/README.md

 # apruve/apruve-php

-Innovation in the world of B2B Payments. apruve-php is a library to help integrate apruve.js into your website.
+Innovation in the world of B2B Payments.
+Apruve-PHP is a library to help integrate apruve.js into your website.

-The easiest way to learn how to use this libarary is to grab a clone of our [PHP Demo Store](https://github.com/apruve/apruve-php-demo) project.
-You can have a demo store up and running in a few minutes.

-For an overview of the Apruve integration APIs, see our [Developer Docs](https://docs.apruve.com)

 ## Issues